bfabiszewski/ulogger-server/README.md

 2. Move it to your web server directory
 3. Import the script/ulogger.sql file into a mysql database (you can use a msql interface such as [PhpMyAdmin](https://www.phpmyadmin.net).)
 4. Create a copy of config.default.php and rename it config.php.
 Add database credentials in it.
-5. Make sure your web server is running (Apache, Php and Mysql)
+5. Make sure your server is running (web server, eg. Apache, PHP and MySQL)
 6. Go to http://your_local_server/ulogger-server/)
 7. Connect with admin/admin
 8. Change admin password